armohamm/website-2/source/blog/en/2017-01-04-customizing-the-intercom-launcher.html.markdown

 featured_image: images/blog/featured/20170104-intercom-launcher.jpg
 ---

-We've been using [Intercom](https://www.intercom.com/){:target="_blank"}{:rel="noopener"} in CAPP Agile Learning for well over a year now, and like we said back then, it has really improved our support and in-app communication with users.
+We've been using [Intercom](https://www.intercom.com/){:target="_blank"}{:rel="noopener noreferrer"} in CAPP Agile Learning for well over a year now, and like we said back then, it has really improved our support and in-app communication with users.

-A few weeks ago Intercom introduced their [new messenger](https://docs.intercom.com/a-guide-to-the-new-intercom-messenger/the-new-intercom-messenger){:target="_blank"}{:rel="noopener"}, where they've added some new features and did an impressive redesign.
+A few weeks ago Intercom introduced their [new messenger](https://docs.intercom.com/a-guide-to-the-new-intercom-messenger/the-new-intercom-messenger){:target="_blank"}{:rel="noopener noreferrer"}, where they've added some new features and did an impressive redesign.

 Before the update we applied a bit of styling to change the size of the launcher (the default is too big for our taste).
 But after the update this doesn't work anymore due to the fact that **Intercom renders everything inside an iframe** now.
 I was hoping for a little bit more control over the size through the [App settings](https://docs.intercom.com/configure-intercom-for-your-product-or-site/customize-the-intercom-messenger/customize-the-intercom-messenger-basics), but this is limited to selecting a custom color.